 You can find a complete list of all Microsoft apps for iPhone here:

-If you used Microsoft's Groove Music, or something such as Spotify or Deezer to get your aural fix, there are of course apps available for all three in the App Store.
+If you used a third-party service such as Spotify or Deezer to get your aural fix, there are of course apps available for all these in the App Store.

 The iOS App Store is the place to find apps.
 You can get almost every Google app available.
 (Which were notably absent from the Windows Store...)